:: G A M E H O T E L ::

 Stars and rising stars, future directions of interactive entertainment, and the magic of games!

-This edgy journey into the universe of games and digital pop culture will feature some of the world's most exciting visionaries from inside and outside the game industry, including many GAMEHOTEL guests.
+This journey into the universe of games and digital pop culture will feature some of the world's most exciting interactive entertainment visionaries, including many GAMEHOTEL guests.

 Contact data, press releases, and information on sponsorship opportunities. more

-GAMEHOTEL 'ANNIVERSARY EDITION'.
-The new edition of the legendary Paris Extravaganza.
+GAMEHOTEL PARIS.
+New edition of the legendary Paris Extravaganza.

 GAMEHOTEL 'GAMING INTO LIFE'.
 A world-class lineup of game visionaries spotlights the power of interactive entertainment, as GAMEHOTEL swaps the familiar Silicon Valley and Paris venues for the vibrant feel of one of Europe's most thriving club environments. more